esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 > 5. You upload the data to a generic repository such as zenodo
 > 6. You upload the data to a domain-specific repository such as [Hydroshare](https://www.hydroshare.org/)
 >
-> Describe which of these are adhering to the [FAIR principles](https://www.go-fair.org/fair-principles/).
+> Describe which of these are adhering to the [FAIR principles](https://www.go-fair.org/fair-principles/), focusing on the findability and accessibility criteria.
 >
 >> ## Solution
 >> <table style="width:50%">